5 FAQs regarding lift safety and ownership

 1. Am I legally obliged to have my lift maintained?

 Yes.
 The general duties imposed by The Health and Safety at Work etc Act 1974 mean that lift owners are obliged to keep their lift(s) in safe working order.
 This means you must arrange regular lift maintenance visits.

 In addition, LOLER requires that a lift undergoes an inspection/thorough examination by a competent person at regular intervals (twice a year for passenger lifts, once for goods lifts or according to the lifts’ situation) - this applies to all lifts and lifting equipment used at work.

 2. What is the difference between ‘Maintenance’ and ‘Thorough Examination’?

-Maintenance is the regular servicing of the lift, encompassing the routine adjustment to components, replacement of worn or damaged parts, topping up of fluids and so on, and is carried out by an experienced and competent lift company, such as Stannah Lift Services.
+Maintenance is the regular servicing of the lift, encompassing the routine adjustment to components, replacement of worn and/or damaged parts, topping up of fluids and so on, and is carried out by an experienced and competent lift company, such as Stannah Lift Services.